anevjes/AzureSearch.SharePointOnline/README.md

 **AzureSearch.SharepointOnline.Connector.CustomSkills:**

 Enriches the Azure Search Index with SharePoint metadata.
 This component is invoked as part of the Azure Cognitive Search indexer custom skill pipeline.
-You can read more details on the configuration around this compnent in the Getting Started Area.
+You can read more details on the configuration around this component in the Getting Started Area.

 ## Current Functionality